 In Ile-Ife, worshippers dressed in silver jewelry and white robes approach the Obatala shrine.
-They recite devotional hymns in unison while playing igbin bells, which are traditional instruments devised to honor Obatala.
+They recite devotional hymns in unison while playing igbin bells, which are traditional instruments devised to honor him.

 The Obatala festival is a ceremonial, spiritual, and religious occasion to honor this well-beloved deity.
 And because the god had an indelible effect on people’s existence, the Yoruba specifically commemorate him because he mediates between humanity and the Creator (God).

 According to legend, Obatala is peaceful, intelligent, and compassionate, and he values balance and harmony.
 He expects good, upright behavior from his children.
-No one is allowed to swear or curse in front of Obatala, and no one is allowed to appear nude in his company.
-He despises alcohol and forbids his children from consuming it.
+No one is allowed to swear or curse in front of him, and no one is allowed to appear nude in his company.